hoangtv2000/COViT/README.md

-# COViT
-## Application of Artificial Neural Networks in COVID-19 and Pneumonia cases diagnosis via CXR images: A comprehensive analysis for the evolution of Vision Transformers
+**Application of Artificial Neural Networks in COVID-19 and Pneumonia cases diagnosis via CXR images: A comprehensive analysis for the evolution of Vision Transformers**

-# A. Comprehensive Theorical Analysis of the CNN and ViT
+## A. Comprehensive Theorical Analysis of the CNN and ViT

-# B. Techincal Work based on A for COVID-19 and Pneumonia cases diagnosis
+## B. Techincal Work based on A for COVID-19 and Pneumonia cases diagnosis

 + [config](https://github.com/hoangtv2000/COViT/tree/master/config):
 + [data](https://github.com/hoangtv2000/COViT/tree/master/data):